jessepav/lacygoill-wiki-backup/vim/highlighting.md

 The `Identifier` HG becomes bold.
 As a result, variable names in VimL are bold.
-It has nothing to do with our colorscheme customizations.
+It has nothing to do with our color scheme customizations.
 It has nothing to do with seoul256.

 I think it has to do with `$VIMRUNTIME/syntax/syncolor.vim:37`.